-Even in the absence of such express provisions, moreover, the legitimate expectations of contracting parties may limit the ability of courts to consolidate arbitration proceedings.
-Thus, a number of decisions have recognized the right of parties opposing consolidation to prove that consolidation would be contrary to the express terms of their arbitration agreement, including arbitrator selection procedures.
+Even in the absence of express prohibitions on consolidation, moreover, the legitimate expectations of contracting parties may limit the ability of courts to consolidate arbitration proceedings.
+Thus, a number of decisions have recognized the right of parties opposing consolidation to prove that consolidation would undermine their stated expectations, especially regarding arbitrator selection procedures.
 See Continental Energy Assoc. v.
 Asea Brown Boveri, Inc., 192 A. D.2d 467, 596 N.Y.S.2d 416 (1993) (denial of consolidation not an abuse of discretion where parties' two arbitration agreements differed substantially with respect to procedures for selecting arbitrators and manner in which award was to be rendered); Stewart Tenants Corp. v.
 Diesel Constr.
 Co., 16 A. D.2d 895, 229 N.Y.S.2d 204 (1962) (refusing to consolidate arbitrations where one agreement required AAA tribunal, other called for arbitrator to be appointee of president of real estate board).
-Thus, Section (6)(a) limits the authority of courts to consolidate by permitting proof that consolidation "would be contrary to the express terms of an applicable arbitration agreement.
+Therefore, Section 6(a) also prohibits consolidation when such action would undermine "substantial rights of a party opposing consolidation.
+Such rights would normally be deemed to include arbitrator selection procedures, terms fixing the hearing situs, standards for the admission of evidence and rendition of the award, and other express terms of the arbitration agreement.
+In some circumstances, however, the imposition on contractual expectations will be slight, and no impediment to consolidation: for example, if one agreement provides for arbitration in St. Paul and the other in adjoining Minneapolis, consolidated hearings in either city should not normally be deemed to violate a "substantial right of a party.

-Even in the absence of proof that consolidation contravenes express contractual rights, it may be possible for a party to prevent consolidation on grounds of significant delay or hardship; however, their burden of proof is usually substantial.
+Section 6(a) also provides grounds determined by the Drafting Committee at its March 1998 meeting as to when a court might properly deny consolidation when, for example, one or more of the separate arbitration proceedings have progressed so far that consolidation would result in "significant delay or hardship to a party which is required to recommence hearings with multiple parties.
+The modifier "significant reflects the drafters' intent that the burden of proof on this matter be substantial.
 See Gordon v.
 G.RO.U.P., Inc., 49 Cal.
 App.4th 998, 1007, 56 Cal.
 Rptr.2d 914, 920 (1996) (appellants were unable to show any disadvantage suffered because of the consolidation, therefore, consolidation was proper); Vigo S.S.
 Corp. v.
 Marship Corp. of Monrovia, 26 N.Y.2d 157, 257 N.E.2d 624, 309 N.Y.S.2d 165, remittitur den.
 27 N.Y.2d 535, 261 N.E.2d 112, 312 N.Y.S.2d 1003, cert. den. sub nom.
 Frederick Snare Corp. v.
 Vigo Steamship Corp., 400 U.S. 819, 91 S.Ct.
 36, 27 L.Ed.
 46 (1970) (voyage charterer failed to sustain its burden of demonstrating that prejudice would result from consolidation); Symphony Fabrics Corp. v.
 Bernson Silk Mills, Inc., 12 N.Y.2d 409, 190 N.E.2d 418, 240 N.Y.S.2d 23 (1963) (the burden of showing that some substantial right is in jeopardy rests upon the party objecting to the consolidation); Bock v.
 Drexel Burnham Lambert, Inc., 143 Misc.2d 542, 541 N.Y.S.2d 172 (1989) (party failed to meet burden of showing prejudice by making an unsubstantiated contention that the arbitrators would be confused and unable to separate the claims); Plaza Dev.
 Serv. v.
 Joe Harden Builder, 294 S.C.
 430, 365 S.E.2d 231 (Ct.App.
 1988) (developer failed to demonstrate sufficiently convincing evidence of prejudice that would entitle it to prevent consolidation of arbitration proceedings).